+The Cardioprotective effects of Petroleum ether (Pet-ether), nbutanol (n-BuOH), chloroform (CHCl3) and ethyl acetate fractions (EtOAc) from methanolic extract of Cassia alata leaves were investigated in normal and doxorubicin-induced cardiotoxicity in rats.
 Myocardial infarction is the common presentation of ischemic heart disease.
 Herbal medicines are getting more importance in the treatment of heart diseases because the modern synthetic medicines have limitation in their use due to side effects.
-Present study was designed to investigate the protective effect of Cassia alata against cardiotoxicity induced by doxorubicin.
 Cassia alata L. (family: Leguminosae) is an exotic plant introduced in India from the West Indies for its medicinal importance.
-Almost all parts of the plant are recorded to be therapeutically valuable in the Ayurvedic, Unani and allopathic systems of medicine.
-Administration of doxorubicin (15 mg/kg i.p.) induced cardiomyopathy by significant elevation in serum creatine kinase MB (Ck-MB), lactate dehydrogenase (LDH), triglycerides & cholesterol activities with a corresponding decrease in SOD, CAT, GSH level in tissue homogenate.
-Oral administration of Cassia alata leaves methanolic extract (100, 200 & 400mg/kg) prior to doxorubicin produced a significant reduction in mortality & restoration of altered cardiac marker enzymes.
-The histopathological studies also supported the protective properties of C. alata leaves, animals pre-treated with C. alata leaves extract showed a marked protective effect with decreased necrotic zones and revealed normal cardiac muscle bundles.
-Present study showed that C. alata leaves extract significantly restores most of the the biochemical and histopathological parameters.
-These results indicate that C. alata leaves methanolic extract has significant cardioprotective activity.
+Almost all parts of the plant are recorded to be therapeutically valuable in the ayurvedic, unani and allopathic systems of medicine.
+Administration of doxorubicin (25 mg/kg i.p.) induced cardiomyopathy by significant elevation in serum creatine kinase (CK), lactate dehydrogenase (LDH), triglycerides, total cholesterol& lipid peroxidation (LPO) activities with a corresponding decrease in SOD, CAT and GSH level in tissue homogenate.
+Oral administration of different fraction of Cassia alata leaves methanolic extract (100&200mg/kg) prior to doxorubicin produced a significant reduction in mortality & restoration of altered cardiac marker enzymes.
+The histopathological studies also supported the protective properties of Cassia alata leaves.
+Present study showed that n-butanol (n-BuOH) fraction of Cassia alata leaves methanolic extract significantly restores most of the biochemical and histopathological parameters.
+These results indicate that Cassia alata leaves methanolic extract has significant cardioprotective activity.